Relativistic slowing down shocks as sources of GRB lag: The microphysics of relativistic flows

 The ovals form the homogeneous magnetic field - $\vec{B}$.
 They are divided into layers which are parallel to the shock normal.
 Each layer is divided into rows which are perpendicular to the shock normal.
 Ovals along a row are arranged alternately, the electron oval follows the positron oval and vice versa.
-We adopt the rule that the ovals approach the geometry that minimize the magnetic field opposite to $\vec{B}$.
+We adopt the rule that the ovals approach the geometry that minimise the magnetic field opposite to $\vec{B}$.
 We have not carried out any calculations, but we think that two adjacent rows adhere to the shared adhesive line.
 We indicate lengths of semi-axes of the ellipse by $a$ and $b$, the distance between two consecutive ellipses along the row by $d$.
-Each layer is translated in regard to the symetrical position of the adjacent layer for the length of $a$ parallel to the shock normal and $d/2$ perpendicular to the shock normal.
+Each layer is translated in regard to the symmetrical position of the adjacent layer for the length of $a$ parallel to the shock normal and $d/2$ perpendicular to the shock normal.
 The distance between two adjacent layers depends on values of $a$, $b$ and $d$.
+The lengths of $a$, $b$, $d$ are comparable.

+Loop plasma consists of particles in loops (we name them loop particles) and free particles.
+Loop particles correspond to thermal particles of normal plasma.
+The part of free particles with energies comparable to the energy of loop particles or lower correspond to thermal particles also.
+The free particles that have energies a few times larger than loop particles form the fraction of seed particles.
+Seed particles gain their energy by accelerating in the electric field of loops.

+Even though the Lorentz factor of the shock is so small as $\sim5$, the gyroradius of the particles at the onset of Cracow acceleration is more than $\sim 100$ times larger than the gyroradius of loop particles.
+As a consequence, the non-resonant interaction between loops and accelerating particles is kept.

-In our model not only the magnetic helical tubes (Figure \ref{fig:ep_plasma}) but also separation of electric charges disturb cosmic rays.
+In our model not only the magnetic helical tubes (Fig. \ref{fig:ep_plasma}) but also separation of electric charges disturb cosmic rays.
 It is easy to prove whether such disturbances enable cosmic rays to accelerate in Cracow acceleration.
-One should track the trajectory of high-energy particles upstream of the shock (Figure \ref{fig:ep_plasma}) with their initial momenta nearly parallel to the shock normal.
+One should track trajectories of high-energy particles upstream of the shock (Fig. \ref{fig:ep_plasma}) with their initial momenta nearly parallel to the shock normal.
 The change of the direction of the momenta must be small while the tracking.
 The momenta must be all the closer to the shock normal the Lorentz factor of the shock is larger.
-Now, one derives the value of $Q_0$ from the tracking and puts it into the formula \ref{eq:with_g}.
+Now, one derives the value of $Q_0$ from the tracking and puts it into (\ref{eq:with_g}).
 If the derived energy spectral index is close to the asymptotic energy spectral index then the system accelerates particles in Cracow acceleration.
+Equation (\ref{eq:with_g}) is rough because our approach does not include loop plasma.
+However, it is good enough to estimate whether Cracow acceleration works.